torvalds/linux/Documentation/filesystems/nfs/nfs41-server.rst

 GSS on the backchannel:
-  Again, theoretically required but not widely implemented (in particular, the current Linux client doesn't request it).
+  Again, theoretically required but not widely implemented (in particular, the current GNU/Linux client doesn't request it).
 We return NFS4ERR_ENCR_ALG_UNSUPP on CREATE_SESSION.

 DELEGPURGE: